CastleJH/MAS2011/ITVMP_20191104_HW5/Readme.md

 **#### This is HW5 of Introduction to Visual Media Programming(MAS2011-01). ####**
 - Written by 20191104 Juhee Seong
 - On 11.09, 2023
-- Link of the recorded video: https://www.youtube.com/watch?v=kjTRMvD_-Go
+- Link of the recorded demo video: https://www.youtube.com/watch?v=kjTRMvD_-Go

 **How to Play**